 The next thought was that lowering dietary fat, especially saturated fats, may help lower cholesterol.
-While untrue, there are still many who believe it.
-In the 1960’s the Framingham Diet Study was set up to specifically look for a connection between dietary fat and cholesterol.
+Yet there is plenty of evidence to the contrary.
+In the 1960’s the Framingham Diet Study was set up to specifically look for a connection between dietary fat and blood cholesterol levels.
 This was the same Framingham as the famous Heart Studies, but references to the Framingham Diet study are virtually non-existent.
 Why haven’t you heard of it, before?
-Well, the findings of this study showed no correlation between dietary fat and cholesterol whatsoever.
-Because these results clashed with the prevailing ‘wisdom’ of the time, they were suppressed and never published in a journal.
-Results were tabulated and put away in a dusty corner.
-Dr. Michael Eades was able to track down a copy of this forgotten gem and wrote about it’s eerily prescient findings here.
+Well, the findings of this study showed no correlation between dietary fat and cholesterol levels whatsoever.
+Because these results clashed with the prevailing ‘wisdom’ of the time, they were never published in a journal.

 But other studies throughout the next few decades found the same negative result.
 The Tecumseh study compared blood cholesterol levels to dietary fat and cholesterol.
 Whether blood levels were high, medium or low, each group pretty much ate the same amount of fat, animal fats, saturated fats and cholesterol.
-Dietary intake of fat and cholesterol does not influence blood cholesterol much.
+In many circumstances, dietary intake of fat and cholesterol does not influence blood cholesterol much.

-Millions of people try a low-fat or low-cholesterol diet without realizing that these have already been proven to fail.
-I hear this all the time.
 Whenever somebody is told their cholesterol is high, they say “I don’t understand.
 I’ve cut out all fatty foods”.
-Well, reducing dietary fat will not change your cholesterol.
-We’ve known this for a long time.
-There are marginal changes at best.
+Well, reducing dietary fat will not automatically change your cholesterol.
+Some may see significant changes, but for most there are marginal changes at best.
 So, what to do?
-Statins, I guess?